PyWavelets/pywt/doc/source/dev/conduct/code_of_conduct.rst

 Endnotes
 --------

-We are thankful to the groups behind the following documents, from which we drew content and inspiration:
+We are thankful to the SciPy developers for creating the code of conduct we have adapated here.

+- `Scipy Code of Conduct <http://scipy.github.io/devdocs/dev/conduct/code_of_conduct.html>`_

+The SciPy code of conduct was in turn inspired by the following documents:

 - `The Apache Foundation Code of Conduct <https://www.apache.org/foundation/policies/conduct.html>`_
 - `The Contributor Covenant <https://www.contributor-covenant.org/version/1/4/code-of-conduct/>`_